Shivapriya1726/Assessment-1-AutomationTest/README.md

 # Assessment-1-AutomationTest

 ## Overview
-This project demonstrates automated testing of the SauceDemo website using Selenium WebDriver with Java.
+This project demonstrates automated BDD E-commerce website testing using Selenium WebDriver with Java.
 It covers scenarios such as successful login, adding a product to the cart, and performing checkout.

 ## Prerequisites
 - Java JDK 17 or higher